ansys/pysam-sysml2/doc/source/examples/bike-weight.rst

 Step 2: Calculate the weight
 ----------------------------

-Now that we have loaded the project, we can calculate the weight of the bike.
+Now that the project has been loaded, calculate the weight of the bike.

-Let's get the Bike element!
+Get the Bike element.

 .. note::

-    There are many ways to get an element, here we will use the dot notation.
+    There are many ways to get an element, here the dot notation is used.
 See the :ref:`Getter <Getter>` section for more details.

 .. code:: python

-   # Then we can use the following code to get the PartDefinition of the bike
+   # Then you can use the following code to get the PartDefinition of the bike
    bike = myBikeProject.get_root_package().Structure.Bike

-For weight calculation, nothing more simpler than simple addition!
+For weight calculation, nothing more simpler than simple addition.

 .. .. note::

 ..
-For access to different elements, we will use another method, dot notation.
+For access to different elements, another method is used, dot notation.
 See the :ref:`Getter <Getter>` section for more details.

-So, if we look at each piece of the bike, we have:
+So, if looking at each piece of the bike:

 .. figure:: /_static/images/bike-access.png

-And to get the weight of each piece, we just need to use the `weight` accessor, with the dot notation.
+And to get the weight of each piece, just use the ``weight`` attribute, with the dot notation.

-We use the int() function to cast the value to int.
+Use the int() function to cast the value to int.